-Submachine guns (SMGs) have been dominating the Call of Duty: Mobile meta in recent months, with the CBR4, MAC-10, and the PPSh-41 proving too hot to handle.
+Submachine guns (SMGs) have dominated the Call of Duty: Mobile meta for the best part of a year, with the CBR4, MAC-10, and the PPSh-41 proving too hot to handle.

 In a broad sense, SMGs are great for close-quarters combat, excelling up to medium range.
 With low calibers and light bodies, SMGs usually offer little recoil and an extremely quick time-to-kill (TTK).

-Most also have plenty of available attachments that allow you to buff their weaknesses or tailor them to your play style.
+Most also have many available attachments that allow you to tailor them to your play style.

-In total, there are 21 SMGs in COD: Mobile Season 11.
-The most recent addition is the LAPA, which was introduced in Season 10.
+In total, there are 23 SMGs in COD: Mobile Season 8.
+The most recent addition is Stiker 45, which was introduced in Season 7: Heat Wave.

 Our SMG tier list will rank the guns from S (the best) to D (the worst) and explain why they've found themselves where they are.

-The CBR4 never really came out of the S-tier because, despite its recent nerfs, it was still one of the best SMGs in the game.
-An extremely high fire rate coupled with little recoil makes it the proto-typical SMG.
-The gun received a buff heading into Season 9, improving its mobility and increasing the lower arm damage multiplier, and it once again takes the top spot.
+The CBR4 never really came out of the S-tier because, despite its recent nerfs, it's still one of the best SMGs in the game.
+A high fire rate coupled with little recoil makes it the proto-typical SMG.

-Coming in second is the recently buffed MAC-10, which has seen its damage range increased heading into Season 11.
+Coming in second is the recently buffed MAC-10, which saw its damage range increased heading into Season 11.
 This fast-firing SMG is perfect if your play style is to duck and dive out of cover and get as close as possible to your opponent.

-Coming in third is the PPSh-41, which was buffed in the Season 8 weapon balance changes and has proven a top-tier SMG.
-Accurate up to medium range, with low recoil and a high base magazine capacity, the Soviet-era weapon can dominate any lobby.
+Coming in third is the PPSh-41, which was buffed in the Season 8 weapon balance changes and has proven a top-tier SMG since.
+Accurate up to the medium range, with low recoil and a high base magazine capacity, the Soviet-era weapon can dominate any lobby.

-A new addition in the S-tier is the GKS, which has also been buffed heading into Season 11.
+A newer addition in the S-tier is the GKS, which was buffed in Season 2.
 A favorite of pro players because of its low TTK, though your ability to get the same utility out of it will depend on your skill level.

 - KSP 45